MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ## Background image settings

-More detailed information can be found on the [background images page](./../background-images.md).

 ### Setting the background image

 This sets the file location of the image to draw over the window background.
+The background image can be a jpg, png, or gif file.

 **Property name:** `backgroundImage`